 Proper use of avelumab

 A nurse or other trained health professional will give you or your child avelumab in a medical facility.
 It is given through a needle placed into one of your veins.
 It must be given slowly, so the needle will have to remain in place for at least 60 minutes.
 The infusion will be given every 2 weeks.

 Precautions while using avelumab

 It is very important that your doctor check your or your child's progress closely and at regular visits to make sure that avelumab is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Receiving avelumab while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during treatment and for at least 1 month after the last dose.
 If you think you have become pregnant while receiving the medicine, tell your doctor right away.

-Avelumab may cause a rare but serious type of an allergic reaction called an infusion reaction.
-This can be life-threatening and requires immediate medical attention.
+Avelumab may cause a rare but serious type of an allergic reaction called an infusion reaction, which can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you start to have a skin rash, dizziness, trouble breathing, chest tightness, swelling in your face or hands, fever or chills while you are receiving avelumab.

 Tell your doctor right away if you have a cough, trouble breathing, chest tightness, or any type of breathing problem with avelumab.
 These could be symptoms of a serious lung problem.